Wei-Shao-Reg/GDR/README.md

 ### How to Run the GDR Program
 ```
 1. Create a parameter file, see parameter/param.txt for an example and parameter/param_exp.txt for an explanation of the parameters.
-2. Run the GDR regression by running GDR3D param.txt.
+2. Run the GDR regression by executing: GDR3D param.txt
 ```

 ### Contact Informaiton
-If you have any trouble installing or running the program, you can contact Wei Shao via weishao@stanford.edu.
+If you have any trouble installing or running the GDR code, you can contact Wei Shao via weishao@stanford.edu.

 ### BibTeX